ibm-cloud-docs/powervs-vpc/plan-planning.md

 ## Reusing existing {{site.data.keyword.monitoringfull_notm}} Instance (Optional)
-{: #powervs-automation-vpn-prereqs}
+{: #powervs-automation-monitoring-prereqs}
 {: step}

-Optionally, the Deployable architecture supports {{site.data.keyword.monitoringfull_notm}}.
-When enabled, it creates an {{site.data.keyword.monitoringfull_notm}} instance and a {{site.data.keyword.vsi_is_short}} with SLES Linux to collect and send metrics to the {{site.data.keyword.monitoringshort}} instance.
+Optionally, the deployable architecture supports {{site.data.keyword.monitoringfull_notm}}.
+When enabled, it creates an {{site.data.keyword.monitoringfull_notm}} instance and an Intel virtual server with SLES Linux to collect and send metrics to the {{site.data.keyword.monitoringshort}} instance.
 Additionally, if you also enable {{site.data.keyword.sysdigsecure_full_notm}}, the deployable architecture will automatically connect the {{site.data.keyword.monitoringshort}} and {{site.data.keyword.sysdigsecure_short}} instances.

 If you already have an existing {{site.data.keyword.monitoringfull_notm}} instance, you can reuse it by following these steps:

 1. Collect the CRN of your monitoring instance by going to the Resource list > Logging and Monitoring > click on the resource
     ![Example of resource list for monitoring](images/monitoring-resource-list.png){: caption="Example view of the resource list with monitoring instance in {{site.data.keyword.cloud_notm}} console" caption-side="bottom"}
-1. During your deployment of the architecture, make sure to set enable_monitoring to true in the required section and input the CRN obtained in the previous step in existing_monitoring_instance_crn in the optional section.
+1. During your deployment of the architecture, make sure to set `enable_monitoring = true` in the required section and set the value for `existing_monitoring_instance_crn` in the optional section with the `CRN` obtained in the previous step.

 ## Additional background information